curtlen88/find-ONE-and-Skate-frontend/README.md

 - Implement the ability to up/downvote a spot on the map.

 ## STRETCH GOALS
-- Create a competitve user feature "king of the spot" where the most upvoted content becomes eligible to win prizes from selcted skate partnerships.
+- Create a competitve user feature "king of the spot" where the most upvoted content becomes eligible to win prizes from selected skate partnerships.
 - Implement the use of a geolocation API to get user location, so they can view nearby spots.
 - Provide directions to nearby spots.
 - Use sorting to display most upvoted videos at the top of the list.
 - Link to social media upload page.
 - Size of pin on map determined by quantity of user content.
+- Enable user to add and view comments on spots.
 - Reponsive views on all devices.